Kieran Trippier: Senior

 Trippier was called up to the senior team for the first time in May 2017 for the 2018 World Cup qualifier against Scotland and the friendly match against France, making his debut against the latter on 13 June in a 3–2 defeat.

 He was named in the 23-man England national team squad for the 2018 FIFA World Cup.
-On 11 July 2018, Trippier scored his first England goal, opening the scoring with a free-kick in a 2–1 extra-time loss to Croatia in Moscow in the semi-final.
+On 11 July 2018, Trippier scored his first, and only, England goal, opening the scoring with a free kick in a 2–1 extra-time loss to Croatia in Moscow in the semi-final.
 He was injured in extra time with all substitutions played, so England played the final ten minutes with ten men.
 He was widely praised as one of the best performers for the England team at the World Cup, particularly for his crosses and dead-ball delivery on set pieces, prompting comparison with David Beckham.
 He was ranked the most creative player of the tournament, having created 24 chances in all games played.

+On 8 October 2020, Trippier captained England for the first time in a 3–0 friendly win over Wales at Wembley Stadium.
+He assisted the team's second goal with a cross for Conor Coady in the 53rd minute of the match.

-On 1 June 2021 Trippier was named in the 26-man squad for the rescheduled UEFA Euro 2020, playing in the final against Italy at Wembley, Trippier provided an assist for Luke Shaw to score in the second minute of the match.
+On 1 June 2021, Trippier was named in the 26-man squad for the rescheduled UEFA Euro 2020.
+He started the opening game of the tournament at left-back as England beat Croatia 1–0.
+After he was an unused substitute in the second and third Group D matches, Trippier returned to the starting line-up at right wing-back in the 2–0 round of 16 win over Germany.
+He went on to make substitute appearances against Ukraine in the quarter-finals and Denmark in the semi-finals, before making his third start of the tournament in final against Italy, where he provided an assist for Luke Shaw to score in the second minute of the match.
 It would prove to be England's only goal as the match went on to end 1–1 after extra time and Italy would triumph on penalties.

 On 10 November 2022, Trippier was named in the 26-man England squad for the 2022 FIFA World Cup.
+He made three appearances at the tournament, starting at right back in the opening two Group B matches against Iran and the United States and replacing Luke Shaw as a 65th minute substitute in the third match against Wales.

+In June 2024, Trippier was named in England's 26-man squad for UEFA Euro 2024.
+He started at left back in the team's opening match against Serbia, playing the full 90 minutes as England won 1–0 to go top of Group C. He won his 50th cap for England in the second group match against Denmark on 20 June.

+Trippier announced his retirement from international football on 29 August 2024.